 Certified ink for secure printing

-To ensure durable marking that does not rub off, Filtration Group selected special ink that has strong, reliable staying power on the masks’ non-woven fabric.
+To ensure durable marking that does not rub off, Filtration Group selected special ink that adheres perfectly to the masks’ non-woven fabric.
 The company uses Markoprint HP 2580 ink.
 This solvent-based ink is not only GMP-certified, it also complies with several US and EU regulations as well as industry guidelines, including the US FDA 21 CFR parts 170–199, Swiss Ordinance 817.023.21 and 2016 Nestlé Guidelines.
-“We needed to be sure that absolutely no chemical substances would leach onto the masks”, says Thomas Gaugler.
+“We needed to be sure that absolutely no chemical substances would leach through the masks”, says Thomas Gaugler.
 The ink enables razor-sharp printing results in up to 600 dpi.
 It is ideal for printing plain text and barcodes onto a variety of challenging materials.

 Wide range of industrial marking options